Roger B Wilson OAM

 He start his rowing at Brighton at the end of 1957 and finished in 1962 – including rowing in the school’s first two head of the river crews in 1961 and 1962.

 Roger then joined Mercantile Rowing Club in 1963 and raced until 1967.
-His highest win was the national junior eights title at the first National Regatta at Ballarat in May 1966 in what Roger regarded as freezing conditions.
+His highest win was the national junior eights title at the second National Regatta at Ballarat in May 1966 in what Roger regarded as freezing conditions.
 No one will argue with you on that one.

 Roger has been a long serving Vice-President at the Club and coached at Club crews in the seventies.